-The NSW Office of Water Best Practice Pricing Guidelines require Council to adopt appropriate liquid trade waste charges which reflect the additional loading and associated costs that can be placed on the sewerage system by non-residential customers.
+The NSW DPI Water's Best Practice Pricing Guidelines require Council to adopt appropriate liquid trade waste charges which reflect the additional loading and associated costs that can be placed on the sewerage system by non-residential customers.

 Liquid trade waste charges are levied in accordance with Council's adopted policy: "Discharge of Liquid Trade Waste to the Sewerage System".
 This policy was implemented to manage and control discharge to the public sewerage system and to recover Council's additional costs in the transportation, treatment and disposal of liquid trade waste.
-Copies of the policy are available on Council's website or from Council offices.
+Copies of the policy are available on Council's website.

+Liquid Trade Waste Charges include:

+- Annual trade waste fees

+- Trade waste usage charges

+- Non-compliance trade waste usage charges

+- Excess mass charges

+- Non-compliance excess mass charges

-Liquid Trade Waste Charges include annual trade waste fees, trade waste usage charges, non-compliance trade waste usage charges, excess mass charges and non-compliance excess mass charges, depending on the waste Classification, charging Category and actual discharge performance.
-Council's policy: "Discharge of Liquid Trade Waste to the Sewerage System" outlines how and when these charges are applied.
+These charges are dependent on the waste Classification, charging Category and actual discharge performance.

+Council's policy "Discharge of Liquid Trade Waste to the Sewerage System" outlines how and when these charges are applied.